 HOSPITALS AND NURSING HOMES

-private hospitals run by organisations with shareholders, who must make a profit, and they don't seem to be going bankrupt.
+there are private hospitals run by organisations with shareholders, who must make a profit, and they don't seem to be going bankrupt.
 Surely

-exorbitant amounts for very minor services and help.
-Perhaps community cooperatives need to be involved in such organisations
+off and charged exorbitant amounts for very minor services and help.
+Perhaps community cooperatives need to be involved in such organisations which

 My second complaint about labels is how intrusive on the product the labels are.
 You buy a flannel or towel for

 bathing (like the bright red towels at right) and they have large white labels sewn into the hem.
 If you cut the label off you risk cutting

 the fabric or the stitching so you have to leave a white strip.
 This even happens with pretty, floaty scarves-lovely fabric, daggy tag hanging

 somewhere unsightly just when you are trying to look your smartest.
 Teddy bears, dolls, baby clothes, bibs, tea towels- all have these giant,

 unsightly and unnecessary tags.
 The manufacturers have to use a stick on tag or a removeable one, not ruin the product with the label.